darshan-odoo/connector-jira/connector_jira_servicedesk/README.rst

 * When you hit Next, the organization(s) you want to link must be set
 * Repeat with another project for Rhea

-If the project binding for the synchronization was already existing, you can still edit it in the settings of the project and change the organizations.
+If the project binding for the synchronization already exists, you can still edit it in the settings of the project and change the organizations.

 When a task or worklog is imported, it will search for a project having exactly the same set of organizations than the one of the task.
-If no project with the same set is found and you have a project configured without organization, the task will be linked with it.
+If no project with the same set is found and you have a project configured without organization, the task will be linked to it.

-Which means that you can have shared project altogether with dedicated ones.
+This means that, on Odoo, you can have shared project altogether with dedicated ones, while you only have one project on JIRA.

-* "Themis" project linked with Themis - tasks with this org only will be attached
+* Tasks with org "Themis" will be attached to this project
-* "Rhea" project linked with Rhea - tasks with this org only will be attached
+* Tasks with org "Rhea" will be attached to this project
-* "Themis & Rhea" project linked with Themis and Rhea - tasks with both orgs only will be attached
+* Tasks with orgs "Themis" and "Rhea" will be attached to another project "Themis and Rhea"
-* "Gaia" project, the rest of the tasks will be attached
+* The rest of the tasks will be attached to a fourth project (configured without organizations)